 If it has been a few years since you consulted your Solicitor, a review of your Will and IHT planning is always sensible, and we would be happy to meet with you to inform you of developments in recent years and explore any new opportunities for you to take advantage of these.

-Stuart Mackie is a Solicitor in our Private Client department.
+Stuart Mackie is a Partner in our Private Client department.
 If you have any questions about Inheritance Tax Planning please contact Stuart on 03330 430150 or email firstname.lastname@example.org.